peteroupc/peteroupc.github.io/estimation.md

     2. If _s_&ge;0, add ln(1+_s_+_s_\*_s_/2)/_alpha_ to _w_.
 Otherwise, subtract ln(1&minus;_s_+_s_\*_s_/2)/_alpha_ from _w_.
 15. Return _w_/_n_.

-The standard deviation sub-algorithm follows:
+The standard deviation sub-algorithm follows.

 1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), return 0.
 2. Get two samples from the stream, call them _x_ and _y_.
 3. Generate a uniform(0, 1) random number, call it _u_.
 4. If _u_ is less than (_x_&minus;_y_)<sup>2</sup>, return 1.
 Otherwise, return 0.

-> **Note:** As noted in Huber and Jones, if the stream of random numbers takes on values in the interval [0, _m_], where _m_ is a known number, we can divide the stream's numbers by _m_ before using them in this algorithm, and the algorithm will still work.
+> **Note:** As noted in Huber and Jones, if the stream of random numbers takes on values in the interval [0, _m_], where _m_ is a known number, we can divide the stream's numbers by _m_ before using them in _Algorithm B_, and the algorithm will still work.

 <a id=An_Absolute_Error_Adaptive_Algorithm></a>
 ## An Absolute-Error Adaptive Algorithm